Deltares-research/FAIR-data-example-project/README.md

 >
 > ``Set-ExecutionPolicy RemoteSigned -Scope CurrentUser``

+## Scripting environment
-To apply the cookbook Python is required, in this case we use [pixi](https://prefix.dev/).
+To be able to run this dummy project Python is required, in this case we use [pixi](https://prefix.dev/) to install a Python environment and all the required dependencies.

 Download & install pixi with the command *in Windows Powershell*: